A Personalized Approach to Face Lift Surgery

 A full facelift is one of the most involved facial surgeries, addressing jowling and redefining the angle of the jaw, neck and cheeks.
 As we age, the face naturally loses some of its underlying structure, and gravity naturally pulls the skin downward.

-A specialty of this practice, these delicate procedures combine a sense of artistry with a deep understanding of facial anatomy.
+A specialty of Dr. Hess’ practice, these delicate procedures combine a sense of artistry with a deep understanding of facial anatomy.
 Taking advantage of deep experience from his work in facial reconstruction, Dr. Hess employs advanced techniques and specialized experience for these procedures.

 A face lift is an excellent way to reduce the signs of aging on the face and neck, however, face lift surgery does have some limitations.
 Having a realistic approach and an honest consultation with Dr. Hess will ensure that your results match your expectation.